-The most important element of switching to a cycle commute, is to spend a bit of time thinking about what you’ll need.
+The most important element of switching to a cycle commute is to spend a bit of time thinking about what you’ll need.
 Think about how often you’re planning on cycling, what route you’ll take, how far you’ll go and what accessories you’ll need.
 Thankfully we are experts in this field and can help find the perfect package for you.
 So, if you do nothing else, pop by our store and have a chat with our experienced sales staff.

 This couldn’t be easier.
-If your employer is already a part of cycle scheme, they’ll have a unique weblink that you’ll need in order to submit your application.
+If your employer is already a part of a cycle to work scheme, they’ll have a unique weblink that you’ll need in order to submit your application.
 If your employer isn’t signed up, then get them on board - it’s free, and they literally need to click a few buttons to get everything moving.
-On the application page, you’ll be guided through a very simple form which asks for your work details, contact information and the value of the cycle scheme certificate you’re applying for.
+On the application page, you’ll be guided through a very simple form which asks for your work details, contact information and the value of the cycle to work scheme certificate you’re applying for.
 Hit ‘submit’ and your employer will receive a copy of your application to approve.
 At this point, you’ll also get a copy of your Hire Agreement.

 When your Hire Agreement finishes, you make one final (small) payment, and you’re done!
 Sounds confusing?
 It’s not!
-Your tax savings happen because your cycle scheme package has been hired from your employer.
+Your tax savings happen because your cycle to work scheme package has been hired from your employer.
 To retain these savings, a further ‘transfer of ownership’ payment has to take place (or else the tax man will be on your back).
-For a cycle scheme package under £500 you’ll be paying 3% of the original value, and for a package over £500 you’ll be paying 7%.
+For a cycle to work scheme package under £500 you’ll be paying 3% of the original value, and for a package over £500 you’ll be paying 7%.
 The bike then remains ‘hired’ for a further 36 months (but with no further monthly payments) until ownership is officially transferred to you at no further cost.
 This means a worst case scenario of a payment of £70 and saving of at least 25%.

 At the very least, you’ll save 25%.
 If you’re a higher rate taxpayer, you can save up to 35%.